 Lapsang Souchong Bärbucha Kombucha

-Lapsang Souchong Bärbucha Kombucha is not one of our best sellers, but it is definitely one of the more unusual Kombucha, not only in our repertoire, but generally out there.
+Lapsang Souchong Bärbucha Kombucha may not one of our best sellers, but it is definitely one of the more unusual Kombuchas that we made for our specials.

 "Improves Cardiovascular Health